 How to Clean Bowling Ball Finger Holes?

-The best way to clean a bowling ball’s finger holes is by using your finger and wiping the holes with a lint-free, dry, microfiber towel or shammy.
-Apply some pressure for a thorough cleaning, especially around the rim.
+The best way to clean a bowling ball’s finger holes is by using your finger and wiping the holes with a lint-free, dry, microfiber towel, soft brush or shammy.
+Apply some pressure for a thorough cleaning process, especially around the rim.
 Just make sure to not use a wet cloth or put any detergent in, as it can go inside the hole and stay in there, creating an unhygienic environment and causing weird odors.

 How to Clean a Bowling Ball Shammy?

 A shammy is almost the same as a cleaning towel; the only difference is it is not as gentle as a towel.
 It is made from materials that can work on rough surfaces.
-It helps a bowling ball remain effective by taking away excess grime, oil, and dirt.
+It helps a bowling ball remain effective by taking away excess grime, all the oil, and all the dirt that builds up in the bowling lane.
 It also dries up quickly and is easy to store.